perseids-project/texAce/README.md

 # texAce
-texAce is a jQuery plug-in to turn a generic HTML textarea into a responsive Ace text-editor complete with syntax highlighting.
+texAce is a jQuery plug-in to turn a HTML textarea into a responsive Ace text-editor complete with syntax highlighting.

 texAce will resize automatically to display all content.